What's Wrong with the 6.0L OEM Oil Cooler?

 The Ford 6.0L Power Stroke diesel has earned quite a reputation.
 This reputation is hampered by some expensive failures, including:

 All of these failures have a common thread - the OEM Engine Oil Cooler

 The problem with the engine oil cooler arises when the coolant flows through the tight passageways of the engine oil cooler (see picture).
 These pathways are so small that they catch and stop any large particles suspended in the coolant, blocking the channel.
 While the mileage varies, it typically takes about 50,000 miles before the coolant can no longer flow through the cooler on its way to the EGR cooler, leaving less and less coolant flow for your engine oil cooler AND for your EGR cooler.

 A plugged up engine oil cooler can lead to a ruptured EGR cooler, overheated engine oil, overheated fuel injectors, loss of coolant, ruptured engine oil cooler and blown head gaskets.

-Problem with the OEM Oil Cooler
+See the problem with the OEM Oil Cooler?

 Here is a close-up view of the OEM oil cooler.
 The tall levels are for the oil to pass through, and the narrow levels are the coolant pathways.
 Look carefully at the coolant pathways and you will see that there is a residue left behind that plugs the oil cooler over time.